Target-Aware Early Stage Ranking: Method

 Formally, the output of MoA is defined as follows:

-$T_{match}$ represents embeddings from Hard Matching Attention module; $T_{self}$ represents embeddings from Target-Aware Self Attention module; $T_{cross}$ represents embeddings from the NRO Cross Attention module; and $U_{cross}$ represents embeddings from the RO Cross Attention module.
+$T_{match}$ represents embeddings from Hard Matching Attention module; $T_{self}$ represents embeddings from Target-Aware Self Attention module; $T_{cross}$ represents embeddings from the target-dependent Cross Attention module; and $U_{cross}$ represents embeddings from the target-independent Cross Attention module.
 Because only $U_{cross}$ is in the RO format, a broadcasting/expansion step is required to align the batch size across all outputs.

-All three attention modules (shown in Figure \ref{fig:attention}) introduced in MoA can be flexibly stacked or executed in parallel.
-For example, the RO/NRO cross attention modules can take inputs either directly from the raw user history sequences, or from the output of the self-attention module.
+Each attention module introduced in MoA can be flexibly stacked or executed in parallel.
+For example, the cross attention modules can take inputs either directly from the raw user history sequences, or from the output of the self-attention module.
 This flexible design enables versatile modeling that captures complex, multi-level interactions within the data.

 In the following sections, we detail the designs of each component.